hpcaitech/EnergonAI/README.md

 A Large-scale Model Inference System.
-EnergonAI provides 3 levels of abstraction for enabling the large-scale model inference:
+Energon-AI provides 3 levels of abstraction for enabling the large-scale model inference:
 - **Runtime** - tensor parallel operations, pipeline parallel wrapper, distributed message queue, distributed checkpoint loading, customized CUDA kernels.
 - **Engine** - encapsulate the single instance multiple devices (SIMD) execution with the remote procedure call, which acts as the single instance single device (SISD) execution.
 - **Serving** - batching requests, managing engines.

-For models trained by [Colossal-AI](https://github.com/hpcaitech/ColossalAI), they can be seamlessly transferred to EnergonAI.
+For models trained by [Colossal-AI](https://github.com/hpcaitech/ColossalAI), they can be seamlessly transferred to Energon-AI.
 For single-device models, they require manual coding works to introduce tensor parallelism and pipeline parallelism.

 At present, we pre-build distributed Bert and GPT models.